tratteria/website/content/docs/transaction-token/_index.md

 ### Transaction Tokens (TraTs)

-TraTs are short-lived, cryptographically signed JSON Web Tokens that immutably preserve the user identity and authorization context of an external API invocation.
+TraTs are short-lived, cryptographically signed JSON Web Tokens (JWTs) that immutably preserve the user identity and authorization context of an external API invocation.
 They ensure that the user identity and authorization details of an external request, such as an API call, are maintained across all involved services within a microservices application.
 Additionally, TraTs enable these services to assert their involvement in the transaction chain to downstream workloads.

 ### Benefits of TraTs